MsNose/travelitaly/content/about/_index.md

 > No matter how hard you try to resist, the openness and spirit of the Italian people will definitely take you over

-> Practicing Italian is the easiest thing: you can never create an awkward situation, no matter your language skills.
+> Practicing Italian is the easiest thing: you can never create an awkward situation.
+Italians are going to talk to you, regardless of your language skills.

 > 'Un cafè per favore' is the most useful sentence.
 Under cafè they mean espresso.
 That is the true coffee.
 Btw drinking milky coffee after lunch is CRIMINAL.